javierarce/tumblr-liked-photos-export/README.md

 [Sergi Meseguer](https://github.com/zigotica)

-## Hey there, digital Diogenes, do you need to export more?
+## More

-Check out the [tumblr-full-backup](https://github.com/zigotica/tumblr-full-backup) repo by [Sergi](https://github.com/zigotica).
+Hey there, digital Diogenes, do you need to export more?
+Then check out the [tumblr-full-backup](https://github.com/zigotica/tumblr-full-backup) repo by [zigotica](https://github.com/zigotica).